ionic-team/ionic-docs/docs/api/popover.md

 When using inline modals, developers have access to the `isOpen` property which allows them to control the state of the modal through the state of their application.
 This is helpful for opening a modal after a state change without needing to explicitly call the `present` method on `ion-modal`.

  Note that `isOpen` uses a one way data binding.
 This means that a reactive variable that sets `isOpen` to `true` will not be automatically set to `false` when the modal dismisses.
-Developers need to listen for the `ionModalDidDismiss` or `didDismiss` events and set the reactive variable to `false` themselves.
+Developers need to listen for the `ionPopoverDidDismiss` or `didDismiss` events and set the reactive variable to `false` themselves.

  The reason for this is it prevents the internals of `ion-modal` from being tightly coupled with the state of the application.
 With a one way data binding, the modal only needs to concern itself with the boolean value that the reactive variable provides.
 With a two way data binding, the modal needs to concern itself with both the boolean value as well as the existence of the reactive variable itself.
 This can lead to non-deterministic behaviors and make applications harder to debug.